 Thermals are the most ubiquitous type of lift, and make soaring possible almost anywhere in the world.
-This is the type of flying done in Michigan.
+This is the type of soaring done in Michigan.

 The same way every other airplane does — it flies off the ground!
 The difference, of course, is how this is achieved:

-- Aero tow.
-The glider is towed into the air behind another airplane.
-This is the most common method of launch, and is the type used most often at Sandhill.
+Aero tow ~ The glider is towed into the air behind another airplane.
+This is the most common method of launch (in the USA), and is the type used most often at Sandhill.
 (Aero tow is also formation flying, giving "bragging rights" to the sailplane pilot so inclined.)

-- Self-launch.
-For sailplanes with an auxiliary engine (motorgliders) it doesn't get any easier.
+Self-launch ~ For sailplanes with an auxiliary engine (a.k.a. motorgliders) it doesn't get any easier.
 This class of soaring aircraft is becoming increasingly popular for just this reason.